bachya/Sifttter-Redux/README.md

  * The location on your filesystem where Day One files will be temporarily stored
  * The location of your Day One files in Dropbox

+## Pathing

+Note that when Sifttter Redux asks you for paths, it will ask for "local" and "remote" filepaths.
+It's important to understand the difference.

+### Local Filepaths

+Local filepaths are, as you'd expect, filepaths on your local machine.
+Some examples might be:

+* `/tmp/my_data`
+* `/home/bob/ifttt/sifttter_data`
+* `~/sifttter`

+### Remote Filepaths

+Remote filepaths, on the other hand, are absolute filepaths in your Dropbox folder (*as Dropbox Uploader would see them*).
+For instance, `/home/bob/Dropbox/apps/sifttter` is *not* a valid remote filepath; rather, `/apps/sifttter` would be correct.

 ## Basic Execution

 ```